galaxyproject/planemo/docs/_writing_publish_intro.rst

 ------------------------

-Once tools (and possible required dependency files) have been published, the whole thing can be automatically installed and tool served in local Galaxy using this command.
+Once tools (and possible required dependency files) have been published, the whole thing can be automatically installed and the tool served in local Galaxy using this command.

 ::